 Florida residents who are eligible for Supplemental Security Income (SSI) are automatically eligible for Medicaid coverage from the Social Security Administration.
 There is no need to file a separate ACCESS Florida application unless nursing home services are needed.

 Individuals may apply for full Medicaid coverage and other services using the online ACCESS Florida Application and submitting it electronically.
-If long term care services in a nursing home or community setting are needed, the individual must check the box for HCBS/Waivers or Nursing Home on the Benefit Information screen.
+If long-term care services in a nursing home or community setting are needed, the individual must check the box for HCBS/Waivers or Nursing Home on the Benefits Information screen.
 HCBS/Waiver programs provide in-home or assisted living services that help prevent institutionalization.

 The State of Florida offers The Medicaid Institutional Care Program that helps people in nursing facilities pay for the cost of their care plus provides general medical coverage.
 There are several requirements for qualification.

 Both programs require an online Medicaid application.
-There are strict income guidelines which can require professional assistance to meet these guidelines.
+There are strict income guidelines that can require professional assistance to meet these guidelines.

 When you need advice on senior services, senior living options, home health services, elder law, hospice, adult day care and more, please call us.
 Orlando Senior Help Desk is here to help you navigate the senior maze.